 What is Tempura Batter?

 Tempura is a Japanese dish with a long history.
-It is commonly made with seafood or vegetables coated in a light batter made from a simple mixture of flour, egg, and water which is then deep-fried.
+It is commonly made with seafood or vegetables coated in a light batter made from a simple mixture of flour, egg, and water, which is then deep-fried.

 Despite its world-renowned fame as a Japanese dish, did you know that tempura actually originated from Portugal?
 It was inspired by a dish called “Peixinhos da Horta” and was introduced to Japan in the 16th century.

-Tempura started its journey in Nagasaki Prefecture and then eventually spread to the east of Japan, becoming one of the “Three Flavors of Edo (Tokyo).”
+Tempura started its journey in Nagasaki Prefecture and eventually spread to the east of Japan, becoming one of the “Three Flavors of Edo (Tokyo).”
 Before that point, there was no culture of deep frying or cooking with a batter.

 It’s interesting to note that Portugal was one of the few countries that Japan traded with at the time, and the influence of Portuguese culture can be seen in other traditional Japanese dishes too.
-In fact, there are even a number of Japanese words that originated from Portuguese including the word “tempura” itself, which is believed to come from “tempero” which means “seasoning”.
+In fact, there are even a number of Japanese words that originated from Portuguese, including the word “tempura” itself, which is believed to come from “tempero” which means “seasoning”.

 How I Developed This Recipe